bbody/bbody.github.io/_posts/2024-03-18-photography.md

 </p>

 The above was taken in 2016 with my old [Nikon D3100](https://www.nikonusa.com/en/nikon-products/product-archive/dslr-cameras/d3100.html).
 Unfortunately, I sold my old DSLR and Point and Shoot Digicam years ago when I lost interest in photography.
-My first port of call was to use my phone; however, I found:
+My first port of call was to use my phone, however, I found:

 - Using it can be distracting due to other apps
 - In one way, I'd be trading one computer for another (and yes...
 I know digital cameras essentially have computers in them)